Symeon I of Constantinople: Life

 The reign of Dionysius I was marked by the opposition to him by both of the other factions, including Symeon I's.
 He was finally deposed at the end of 1471 after false accusations that he had converted to Islam and had been circumcised.
 Afterwards Symeon I paid a further 2000 pieces of gold and allegedly promised to the Sultan to suppress designs for an anti-Ottoman revolt in Trebizond, and so he became Patriarch.
-Actually, in May 1472 there was a failed attempt to capture the city led by Caterino Zeni and Alexios Komnenos (a nephew of David of Trebizond), supported by Uzun Hassan.
+Actually, in May 1472 there was a failed attempt to capture the city led by Caterino Zeno and Alexios Komnenos (a nephew of David of Trebizond), supported by Uzun Hassan.
 Symeon I sided with the Ottoman Sultan and in June 1472 he deposed the Metropolitan of Trebizond Pankratios, who was involved in the rebellion, and replaced him with another bishop, Dorotheos, a former Metropolitan of Athens, more aligned with the Ottomans.
 The second reign of Symeon I was marked by an increased debt up to 7000 florins, and on 10 October 1474, the Holy Synod also accepted to pay an annual fee of 2000 florins to the Ottoman Government.
 Consequently, in the winter of 1474, Symeon I was forced to begin searching for funds.
 On his return to Constantinople in early 1475, Symeon I was outbid by Raphael I of Constantinople, probably supported by Mara Branković.
 Raphael I could not pay the amount he had promised after a year and he was overthrown by Maximus III of Constantinople, the leader of the faction of the Constantinopolitan nobles.

 Maximus III died on 3 April 1482 and Symeon I returned on the throne for the third time until autumn 1486, when he was succeeded by Nephon II of Constantinople.
 Symeon I died shortly after, surely before 1488, without making his will, and his rich inheritance was heavily contended for after his death.
 The most remarkable act of his third and last reign was the Synod of Constantinople of 1484.